spatialaudio/sciopy/README.md

 ## TBD

-- Measurement using 32 electrodes.
+- Measurement using 48, 64 electrodes.
-- Parsing measurements of 32 electrodes.
-- Adjacent and opposite drive patterns for 32 electrodes.

 ## Contact